Lost-Crow23/Infrastructure_as_codeIac/Ansible.md

 When you run this command, Ansible will connect to the "web" host, copy the file from the "/etc/ansible" directory on the control machine to the "/home/vagrant" directory on the "web" host, and report back the result.

+<h2>Ansible Playbook</h2>

+An Ansible playbook is a collection of tasks that are executed on one or more hosts defined in an inventory.
+Playbooks are written in YAML format and are used to automate tasks such as software installations, configuration management, and application deployments.
+Playbooks can also include variables, conditionals, loops, and modules to perform complex tasks.

+Installing Nginx

+- Written in yaml
+- Instructions to talk to servers
+- Multiple playbooks for multiple servers

+      # This is a playbook to install and set up Nginx in our web server (192.168.33.10)
+      # This playbook is written in YAML and YAML starts with three dashes (front matter)
+      # YAML file starts ---
+      ---
+      # where would you like to install nginx
+      # name of the hosts - hosts is to define the name of your host of all
+      - hosts: web

+      # Would you like to see logs
+      # find the facts about the host
+      gather_facts: yes

+      # Do we need admin access - sudo
+      # admin access
+      become: true

+      # Add the instructions - commands
+      tasks:
+      - name: Install Nginx in web server
+        #install nginx
+        apt: pkg=nginx state=present update_cache=yes
+      # Ensure status is running/active
+      # restart nginx if reverse proxy is implemented or if needed
+       notify:
+             - restart nginx
+      - name: Allow all access to tcp port 80
+      ufw:
+            rule: allow
+            port: '80'
+             proto: tcp

+      handlers:
+       - name: Restart Nginx
+            service:
+            name: nginx